-NOW THEREFORE BE IT ORDAINED by the Council of the City of Petaluma as follows:
+NOW, THEREFORE, BE IT ORDAINED by the Council of the City of Petaluma as follows:

-Section 1.
+- Section 1.
 Recitals Made Findings.
-The above recitals are hereby declared to be true and correct and findings of the City Council of the City of Petaluma.
+The above recitals are hereby declared to be true and correct and findings of the City Council of the City of Petaluma. - Section 2.
+Time Extension.
+This ordinance hereby extends the initial 45-day effective date of Ordinance 2681 for an additional 10 months and 15 days in accordance with California Government Code Section 65858 and other applicable law. - Section 3.

-Section 2.
 Moratorium Imposed.
-A moratorium is hereby imposed on the approval of applications for new gas station uses in the City of Petaluma that are not complete as of the effective date of this ordinance in accordance with the City's powers under Article XI, Section 5 of the California Constitution, Article VII, Section 54 of the City Charter and California Government Code Section 65858 and other applicable law, as follows:
+The moratorium imposed by the adoption of Ordinance 2681 hereby remains in effect and prohibits the approval of applications for new gas station uses in the City of Petaluma that are not complete as of the initial effective date of Ordinance 2681 in accordance with the City's powers under Article XI, Section 5 of the California Constitution, Article VII, Section 54 of the City Charter and California Government Code Section 65858 and other applicable law, as follows: - A. Scope

-A. Scope